Accountant For A Limited Company

 6. Moving to an Accountant’s Address for Professional Handling

 Some companies choose to register their business at their accountant’s office.
-This can help with handling official mail, as accountants can deal with HMRC letters, tax documents, and compliance notices efficiently.
+This can help with handling official mail, as London accountants can deal with HMRC letters, tax documents, and compliance notices efficiently.
 Using an accountant’s address can also help keep personal addresses private for sole directors and small businesses.

 Changing a company registered address is a legal process governed by the Companies Act 2006.
 Businesses must follow specific rules to keep their records accurate and comply with UK company law.